 If a CUDA stream is given, then the transfer will be made asynchronously as part as the given stream.
 Otherwise, the transfer is synchronous: the function returns after the copy is finished.

 A host array that uses CUDA mapped memory.

 '''

 copy_to_device (ary, stream=0)

-Copy ary to self.

 '''